Gain experience working with underserved populations.

 Explore all Pathway programs.

 This Pathway provides a unique educational experience in the area of American Indian and Alaska Native health.
 The American Indian and Alaska Native communities are one of the most underserved minority groups in the nation.
 Founded in 1992, this Pathway is for students who are interested in becoming medical providers in urban or rural indigenous communities.
-Dr. Jason Deen serves as director of this Pathway, which is administered by the Center for Health Equity, Diversity, and Inclusion (CEDI).
+Dr. Jason Deen of Seattle Children's Hospital serves as Faculty Director of this Pathway, which is administered by the Office of Healthcare Equity.

 This Pathway provides medical students with the information and experiences necessary to practice in underserved communities worldwide.
 Founded in 2004, this Pathway is designed for students interested in research or clinical practice in resource-poor settings and with international communities.
 Dr. Jason Beste serves as the director of this Pathway, which is administered by the Department of Global Health.

 This Pathway provides a general introduction to communities with health disparities such as rural, homeless and various racial and ethnic groups.
 Founded in 2006, this Pathway is for students who are considering underserved careers and want a broad exposure to underserved populations and settings.
 Students may focus their Pathway activities within a particular area of interest.
 Dr. Kim Kardonsky serves as director of this Pathway, which is administered by the Department of Family Medicine.